 In July 2013, the FASB issued ASU 2013-11, "Presentation of an unrecognized tax benefit when a net operating loss carryforward, a similar tax loss, or a tax credit carryforward exists".
 Under certain circumstances, unrecognized tax benefits should be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, a similar tax loss, or a tax credit carryforward.
-The guidance is a change in financial statement presentation only and the Company does not expect the adoption of ASU 2013-11 will have a material impact on its financial position, results of operations or cash flows.
-The guidance is effective for the Company beginning January 1, 2014 on either a prospective or retrospective basis.
+The guidance is effective for the Company beginning in the first quarter of 2014.
+The Company is currently evaluating the impact this guidance may have on its financial position, results of operations and cash flows.